 So, you’ve been bitten by the travel bug, but long-term trips and global jaunts are, for whatever reason, not an option.
 Don’t despair because there are plenty of amazing things to see in Arizona.
 You know what’s even better?
 Some of these sites require little more than a full tank of gas and a free day to explore.
 (Check out the map at the bottom of this story.)

 Some destinations, of course, are farther than others.
 It all depends on how much time you want to spend in the car and how much stamina you have.

-Last year, April Warnecke and her family spent the day at Lynx Lake, which is about 10 minutes outside of Prescott.
+A couple of years ago, April Warnecke and her family spent a summer day at Lynx Lake, which is about 10 minutes outside of Prescott.
 It’s about a 90-minute drive.

 They enjoyed a day of kayaking, enjoyed some relaxed time – and ice cream -- at Granite Creek Vineyards, played football on the lawn of the Prescott Courthouse, and then embarked on a sunset hike around the lake where they saw a bald eagle.

 A little closer to home – about an hour’s drive – is Lake Pleasant.
 In addition to all kinds of water fun – fishing, cruising, wakeboarding, jet skiing, paddle boarding and even hydro-flying -- you have to check out Wild Horse West, which is one of Scott Pasmore’s favorite burger joints.

 Make sure you leave some time to check out the Desert Outdoor Center at Lake Pleasant.
 It’s recognized as one of the top environmental education centers in the state and well worth the visit.